This page uses javascript to help render elements, if you have problems please enable javascript.

 Attend all of the following:

-• A list of the WAC LIAISONS workshops (titles and semester/year) completed by the candidate.
+1. A list of the WAC workshops (titles, semesters, years) attended by the candidate,

-• A list of the candidate’s Student Learning Outcomes (SLOs) or "Objectives" for ONE course in their discipline,
+2. A list of the candidate’s Student Learning Outcomes (SLOs) for ONE course in their discipline,

-1. describes the course and learning outcome(s) to which the enclosed activities and prompt apply (150 words or fewer)
+1. Describes the course to which the enclosed WTL activities and formal prompt apply (150 words or fewer),

-3. reflects upon how the WAC LIAISONS workshops will inform the candidate’s future teaching
+3. Reflects upon how the WAC workshops will inform the candidate’s future teaching, and

 WAC LIAISONS recommends using the portfolio rubric linked below as you construct your portfolio.